KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

-# Cyber Range as Code - Part 2 - Automating the base - Hypervisor \& Firewall
+# Cyber Range as Code - Part 2 - Automating the base - Hypervisor and Firewall

 ## Introduction